9r3i/dixie-plugins/README.md

 # plugins
 Plugins for Dixie CMS

-This is only the plugins for Dixie CMS, you can freely modify and set to Dixie.
+These are only the plugins for Dixie CMS, you can freely modify and set to Dixie.